Bitcoin vs Ethereum: Key Differences Explained

 What Is Bitcoin vs Ethereum?
 A Complete Explanation

-Bitcoin and Ethereum are both cryptocurrencies built on blockchain technology, but they serve fundamentally different purposes.
-Bitcoin, launched in 2009, is a digital currency designed primarily as a store of value and medium of exchange—essentially digital money.
-Ethereum, launched in 2015, is a programmable blockchain platform that enables developers to build applications on top of it, with its native cryptocurrency (Ether) serving as fuel for those applications.
+Bitcoin and Ethereum are both cryptocurrencies — digital money that operates on decentralized networks — but they solve fundamentally different problems.
+Bitcoin, created in 2009, functions as a store of value and medium of exchange, similar to digital gold or cash.
+Ethereum, launched in 2015, is a programmable platform that enables thousands of applications to run on top of it, from financial services to digital art ownership.

 How It Works — Step by Step